KotsykAndrey/aml-blockchain-portfolio/case-1-bybit-hack/README.md

 **~455 days ago, Staked Assets Moved In**

-Bybit Hot Wallet sent staked assets to Cold Wallet 1:
+Bybit Hot Wallet transferred staked assets to Cold Wallet 1:
 - 10,000 stETH
 - 15,000 cmETH
 These are liquid staking tokens (ETH that is staked and earning yield).
-At this point the wallet held a large amount of different ETH-based assets, normal treasury.
+At this point the wallet held a large amount of different ETH-based assets (standart treasury)

 ![Bybit Hot and Cold Wallets normal treasury](images/screenshot-3.png)